Drive sales on autopilot with ecommerce-focused featuresSee Features

 While all promotions and sales are active for a limited time, limited-time offers are specifically shorter in duration.

 A prime example of a limited-time offer is a flash sale.
-A store will have large discounts on products for anything from a weekend to just one day.
+A store will have large discounts on products for anything from a weekend to just one day and communicates about the flash sale with their customers.

 By relying on the scarcity principle, merchants can create buzz and excitement around their sales.
 Customers will recognize that a limited-time offer will bring them more bang for their buck than conventional sales.